Journey's End (Star Trek: The Next Generation): Critical reception

 "Journey's End" has been called by some critics ridiculous and non-genuine with respect to the character of Jean-Luc Picard.
-The fact that he feels guilt over something an ancestor of his did several centuries ago does not fit his personality.
+The fact that he feels guilt over something an ancestor of his did several centuries before does not fit his personality.

 In 2021, Screen Rant noted that this marks the departure of Wesley to explore the universe with The Traveler.
 However, they note that he does return in the 2002 film Nemesis.
 They felt this was not a contradiction, because it would be logical he would want to return where he felt most comfortable, with his Starfleet colleagues.
 However, that same year they pointed out this was one of the bad character endings of Star Trek, and that his departure "seemed completely out of left field."

 Home media release

 This episode was released in Japan on LaserDisc on October 9, 1998, as part of the half-season collection Log.14: Seventh Season Part.2.
 This set included episodes from "Lower Decks" to Part II of "All Good Things", with English and Japanese audio tracks.